Olga Fridman

 As a junior, Fridman has a career-high world ranking of 12, achieved on 24 March 2014.
-Fridman has a career-high singles ranking of 231 by the WTA, achieved on 23 May 2016.
-She has won two ITF singles titles.
+She has a career-high singles ranking of 231 by the WTA, achieved on 23 May 2016, and she won two singles titles on the ITF Women's Circuit.

 Early and personal life

-Friedman was born to a wealthy family in Kyiv, the daughter of Ukrainian-Israeli oligarch Oleg Fridman.
-Although she represents Ukraine internationally, Fridman also holds Israeli citizenship.
+Fridman was born to a wealthy family in Kyiv, the daughter of Ukrainian-Israeli oligarch Oleg Fridman.
+Although she represented Ukraine internationally, Fridman also holds Israeli citizenship.